Articles contain affiliate links. For more information on affiliate links, click here

 The goal of the ER nurse and medical team is to figure out the problem as fast as possible, provide the appropriate testing/diagnostics, and treatments, and then get the patient discharged home if appropriate.
 If the patient is too sick to go home, then they are “admitted” into the hospital and will go to a medical-surgical unit, step-down unit, or critical care unit.

-Some Specific Duties of ER Nurses Include:
+Specific Duties of Emergency Room Nurses

 - Providing blood products and medications